Milestone 1: Model

 Expression Hierarchy

-If you were writing your spreadsheet in Java, you'd define each of these as a class and make them all implementations of an interface named Expression.
+If you were writing your spreadsheet in Java (which isn't an option), you'd define each of these as a class and make them all implementations of an interface named Expression.
 Choose an appropriate tool in your chosen language to define these abstractions.
 Give each abstraction the following interface:

-Do not add any evaluation methods to these classes.
+Do not add any serialization or evaluation methods to these classes.
 That code will be placed elsewhere.

 The constructor's job is to build the root node of a tree representation of the expression.
 In milestone 2, these constructors will be called by the parser to construct an abstract syntax tree of a spreadsheet program.